-More than 50% of medicine-related incidents occur at transitions of care, and around one-third of these have the potential to cause harm.^{143,144} Omitting one or more medicines from a patient's discharge summary exposes patients to nearly 2.5 times the usual risk of readmission to hospital.145
+More than 50% of medicine-related incidents occur at transitions of care, and up to one-third of these have the potential to cause harm.
+98 Omitting one or more medicines from a patient's discharge summary exposes patients to nearly 2.5 times the usual risk of readmission to hospital.
+99

-All clinicians, including doctors, nurses and pharmacists, have a role and shared responsibility to ensure that accurate and complete medicine-related information, in the form of a medicines list, is communicated whenever care is transferred.
+All clinicians, including doctors, nurses and pharmacists, have a shared responsibility to ensure that accurate and complete medicine-related information, in the form of a medicines list, is communicated whenever care is transferred.